estnltk/estnltk-model-data/ud_syntax/data_augmentation/README.md

 More formally, a syntactical invariant is a sentence modification rule together with a syntax modification rule such that when applicable the modified sentence has indeed the predicted syntax tree.
 We apply these transformations on manually annotated sentences to get additional training data for enforcing consistency against syntactical invariants.

+## Methods

+Omitted phrases are subtrees of a syntax tree.
+Its type is defined by the dependency relation of the root node.
+See the documentation of [UD dependency relations](https://universaldependencies.org/u/dep/).